Strompreise-Schweiz/.github/README.md

-# .github
-GitHub overview page of Strompreise Schweiz
+# Strompreise Schweiz – Org Profile Text

+This repository only contains the profile description that is shown at [https://github.com/Strompreise-Schweiz](https://github.com/Strompreise-Schweiz).

+For more information, please see the rendered organization page.